 Students who live further than commuting distance from Roswell Park may either find their own living accommodations or live at the dormitories on the campus of Canisius College.
 The dormitory is recently renovated and features 24-hour security, free Wi-Fi access and air-conditioning.
 A Resident Assistant (RA) will be living in the dormitory with our students.
 Room and board expenses are paid by the student.
 Learn more about dormitories at Canisius College.

-Yes.
-There are periodic social activities planned for both weeknights and weekends during the course of the program.
-These activities are meant for interns to bond with their peers and enjoy relaxation time away from their research experience.
+During non-COVID years, social activities included attendance at a Bison's game, our local minor league baseball team, a visit to Darien Lake Theme Park and BBQ and tour of Niagara Falls.
+These activities are being planned for the upcoming program year and are meant for students to bond with their peers and enjoy relaxation time away from their research experience.
 Participants will receive a program schedule that lists these activities at the start of the program.

 While 2023 events have not been confirmed yet, a full schedule will be available to students at program orientation.